vincentbernat/dashkiosk/docs/chromecast.rst

 support in Dashkiosk may break from time to time.
 As soon as it doesn't work anymore, feel free to signal it in an `issue`_.
-If needed, it is possible to help debugging by registering a Chromecast device on the same account hosting the regular Dashkiosk receiver.
+If needed, it is possible to help debugging by registering a Chromecast device on the same account hosting the custom receiver.

 .. rubric:: Footnotes